Airthings/nodejs-ext-api-example/README.md

 Navigate to `ìndex.ejs` in the ``views`` folder.
 Here you will see a list of navigational buttons, each fetching data from a single ext-api endpoint.
 Note that this is an example application only and is only meant to be used as example on how to fetch data from the ext-api.
-For several of those to work, the values following the `/` need to be replaced with actual values.
+For several of those to work, the text following the `/` need to be replaced with actual values.

-For example, to fetch data for a single device, fetch all your devices and then copy-paste its id as in the example below:
+For example, to fetch data for a single device, fetch all your devices and then copy-pase one of its id's as in the example below:

 ```
 <a href="/devices/2930000000">Device by idr</a>